eclipse-hono/hono/site/documentation/content/user-guide/amqp-adapter.md

 ~~~

 {{% notice info %}}
-The `--tenant` and `--device` options are required in this case because the AMQP adapter cannot determine the tenant and
+The `--tenant` and `--device` options are required in this case because the command does not specify any credentials that
-device ID from the authenticated device.
+the AMQP adapter could determine the tenant and device ID from.
 {{% /notice %}}

 ## Publish Telemetry Data (authenticated Gateway)